Inferring Object Properties with a Tactile Sensing Array Given Varying Joint Stiffness and Velocity: Acknowledgements

 We gratefully acknowledge the support from DARPA's Maximum Mobility and Manipulation (M3) program, Contract W911NF-11-1-603, NSF Emerging Frontiers in Research and Innovation (EFRI) 1137229, and NSF Career Award 1150157.
-We thank Mark Cutkosky and the Stanford Biomimetics and Dexterous Manipulation Lab for their contributions to the forearm tactile skin sensor.
+We thank Joshua Wade for his help with selecting the materials for our simulations, as well as Ariel Kapusta and Zackory Erickson for their valuable feedback.
+We also thank Mark Cutkosky and the Stanford Biomimetics and Dexterous Manipulation Lab for their contributions to the forearm tactile skin sensor.

-\begin{IEEEbiography}[{ }]{Tapomayukh Bhattacharjee} received the B.Tech. degree from the Department of Mechanical Engineering, National Institute of Technology, Calicut, India, and the M.S. degree from the Department of Mechanical Engineering, Korea Advanced Institute of Science and Technology, Daejeon, Korea.
-He is currently a Robotics Ph.D.
-Student in the Georgia Institute of Technology, Atlanta.
-He also worked as a Visiting Scientist with the Interaction and Robotics Research Center, Korea Institute of Science and Technology, Seoul, Korea.
-His research interests include haptic perception, control systems for robotic manipulation, human-robot interaction, machine learning, and teleoperation systems.
-He is a member of IEEE, IEEE RAS, and IEEE CSS.